diffusionflow/diffusionflow.github.io/index.md

 This should (hopefully!) have convinced you that the frameworks are identical.
 But how easily can you move from one framework to the other?  -->

 We've observed the practical equivalence between diffusion models and flow matching algorithms.
-Here, we formally describe the equivalence of the forward process and sampling using ODE and SDE, as a completeness in theory.
+Here, we formally describe the equivalence of the forward and sampling processes using ODE and SDE, as a completeness in theory.
 <!-- derive <strong>exact formula</strong> to move from a diffusion model to a flow matching perspective and vice-versa.  -->

-### Diffusion Model
+### Diffusion models

 <!-- We have stated in the overview that "A diffusion process gradually destroys an observed data $$ \bf{x} $$ over time $$t$$".
 But what is this gradual process?